If you cannot find the answer to your question, please Contact Us.

 When was the last update to the site?

-For NIE candidates, the Q&A site is updated to the new syllabus at the end of the last exam each year (for 2018, this is on 27th November; for 2019, this is on 26th November).
-The site is also updated with new questions throughout the year.
+For NIE candidates, the Q&A site is updated to the new syllabus at the end of the last exam each year (for 2019, this is on 26th November, for 2020, this is on 24th November).

 How do I subscribe?